claranet/terraform-datadog-monitors/README.md

 ### Important notes ###

-*This repository will be included as a Terraform module source.
+* This repository will be included as a Terraform module source.

-*Each monitors have to be disabled by default, so you have to manage this condition when you create your monitors.
+* Each monitors have to be disabled by default, so you have to manage this condition when you create your monitors.

-*If you override a basic monitor with a custom one, you have to use tag filters on you query.
+* If you override a basic monitor with a custom one, you have to use tag filters on you query.
 (Example dd_cpu_high, if you want to override default cpu monitors)

-### Main.tf : add the datadog provider ###
+### Main.tf : add the DataDog provider ###

 ```
 provider "datadog" {